At the heart of our services is a commitment to supporting strong, resilient families.

 Mahi a whanau kei te tautoko nga tamaiti, taiohi me te whanau o o ratou ki te ora, ki te kaha, te kotuitui ai hoki.

-Our services include social work, counselling, foodbank, emergency response, budgeting advice, parenting support, youth development and community development programmes.
+Our services include social work, foodbank, emergency response, financial mentoring, parenting support, youth development and community development programmes.

 Our services support:

 “Hutia te rito o te harakeke, kei whea te Komako e ko?
 Ki ma ki ahau, he aha te mea nui o te Ao, maku e ki atu - he tangata, he tangata, he tangata.”

 “Tear out the heart of the flax, where will the Bellbird sit?
 Ask me what is the most important thing in the world, I will tell you - it is people, it is people, it is people.”

 Our values are the principles that guide the way we work with people.
 Family Works staff and services:

 We are committed to ensuring clients of all ethnicities and cultures have access to services which are delivered in ways that are culturally inclusive, relevant, open to feedback, and continuously improving.